virtualcloud-io/genesis.virtualcloud.io/README.md

   * A root JSON config object for the entire distribution
   * Declared contracts for all outside resources and APIs
   * Hash-based integrity verification
-  * Cryptographic-based identity verification & security
+  * Cryptographic identity verification & security
   * Nested & linked JSON configurations to accomodate complexity
   * Pluggable visualisation of the resulting Semantic Web using Web Components